 What else is good about the BT3040

-- 39 precision length settings in 0.5mm steps provide precise results no matter your beard style
+- 39 precision length settings in 0.5 millimeters steps provide precise results no matter your beard style

-- 2 combs, from 0.5 to 20mm, provide flexibility and 100% control of your style.
-This also comes with a Gillette Flexball Razor
+- 2 combs, from 0.5 to 20 millimeter, provide flexibility and 100 percent control of your style; This also comes with a Gillette Flexball Razor

 Although these are the differences between the two models, these aren’t the only things that you should consider if you’re trying to decide between the brands.
 There are some other things that you might want to consider too.